mobarakali/Web-Development-with-PHP-Laravel/assignments/module18/README.md

 Route::get('/posts', [PostController::class, 'index'])->name('posts.index');

 ```
 This route definition specifies that when a DELETE request is made to the URL `/posts/{id}/delete`, it should be handled by the `softDelete` method of the `PostController` class.
 The `name('posts.softDelete')` method is used to assign a name to the route for generating URLs.
+The `name()` method takes a single argument, which is the name of the route.
+In this case, the name of the route is `posts.softDelete`.

+The second route definition specifies that when a GET request is made to the URL `/posts`, it should be handled by the `index` method of the `PostController` class.
+The `name('posts.index')` method is used to assign a name to the route for generating URLs.
+The `name()` method takes a single argument, which is the name of the route.
+In this case, the name of the route is `posts.index`.

 Step 2: To create the `PostController.php` file.
 Run the following command to generate the `PostController`: